-The United States-Mexico-Canada Agreement (USMCA) is an updated version of the nearly 25-year-old North American Free Trade Agreement that takes effect July 1, 2020.
+The United States-Mexico-Canada Agreement (USMCA) is an updated version of the North American Free Trade Agreement (NAFTA) that took effect July 1, 2020.
 Here's what you need to know.

-In the 2020 USMCA, there are new rules of origin, origin procedures, and product-specific rules, which will provide greater incentives to source goods and materials in the United States and North America.
+The 2020 USMCA, implemented new rules of origin, origin procedures and product-specific rules, which provides greater incentives to source goods and materials in the United States and North America.